WinVector/wrapr/extras/bquote.md

 ### `rlang:!!`

 `rlang` was written by Lionel Henry and Hadley Wickham. `rlang` was incorporated into `dplyr` on June 6, 2017, giving it an incredible leg-up on promotion and acceptance (it doesn't really have to compete on merits).
+From <code>help(`!!`)</code>:

+> Quasiquotation is the mechanism that makes it possible to program flexibly with tidy evaluation grammars like dplyr.
+It is enabled in all tidyeval quoting functions, the most fundamental of which are quo() and expr().
+>
+> Quasiquotation is the combination of quoting an expression while allowing immediate evaluation (unquoting) of part of that expression.
+We provide both syntactic operators and functional forms for unquoting.

 For simple effects such as [our linear modeling example](http://www.win-vector.com/blog/2018/09/r-tip-how-to-pass-a-formula-to-lm/) `rlang` can work with packages that it has not been integrated with.
 For the next example `rlang` can only be used with packages that have been re-built using `rlang` (such as `dplyr` has been).

-`rlang` can be demonstrated on one of the examples we already exhibited in the `bquote()` section of this note as follows.
+`rlang` (parts of which are brought in by the `dplyr` package) can be demonstrated on one of the examples we already exhibited in the `bquote()` section of this note as follows.

 ``` r
 suppressPackageStartupMessages(library("dplyr"))